 Introduction Nantucket Public Schools offers an insurance policy to cover the expense of an emergency room or doctor's visit in case of injury.
 This is a supplemental insurance policy which is only applicable when your regular insurance company has been billed.
-If there is no other insurance policy, then this supplemental policy is directly applicable; so, we strongly recommend that parents purchase the supplemental insurance for students in general, and particularly for students participating in extra - curricular activities.
-Costs The cost of the school hour plan is minimal and should be considered for all students especially those without other health coverage.
+If there is no other insurance policy, then this supplemental policy is directly applicable; so, we strongly recommend that parents purchase the supplemental insurance for students in general, and particularly for students participating in extra-curricular activities.
+Forms are available in the Front Office.
+Costs The cost of the school hour plan is minimal and should be considered for all students, especially those without other health coverage.
 Note: There is a 24-hour plan available to cover a child around the clock during the school year.

 Diseases Nantucket Public Schools has adopted the Massachusetts Department of Education guidelines for Universal Precautions in a School Setting to reduce the risk of infectious diseases.
-Substance abuse Nantucket Public Schools exhibits a strong commitment to educate students about the hazards of substance abuse and the consequences through education with health classes, particularly through special programming, working with Friends of Nantucket Public Schools and outside agencies such as Fairwinds, Gosnold, Alcoholics Anonymous, and the Nantucket Police Department.
+Substance abuse Nantucket Public Schools exhibits a strong commitment to educate students about the hazards of substance abuse and the consequences through education during guidance and health classes, particularly through special programming, working with Friends of Nantucket Public Schools and outside agencies such as Fairwinds, Gosnold, ASAP, and the Nantucket Police Department.
 In addition, counseling is provided to students seeking help with these issues.